antoninilouis/detectify-challenge/README.md

 ```

 to start the system in the background.
 After the start, the host port "80" is mapped to the service port and requests can be sent.
-The OpenAPI standard documentation is available in a Swagger interface served at **/apidocs**
+The OpenAPI standard documentation is available in a Swagger interface served at **/apidocs**.
+It is possible to try the service from the Swagger interface.

 ## Stack
 - Kafka (Messaging/Streaming and Dataflow).
 Kafka was selected as stream processing solution as web analytics is its original use case.